-- to relieve people who are in need because of poverty, sickness or distress or as a result of conflict;
+- Relieve people who are in need because of poverty, sickness or distress or as a result of conflict;

-- to advance education and health in Nepal and elsewhere;
+- Advance education and health in Nepal and elsewhere;

-- to promote any charitable purposes connected with United Mission to Nepal, and to raise and administer funds for such charitable purposes.
+- Promote any charitable purposes connected with United Mission to Nepal, and to raise and administer funds for such charitable purposes.

-We focus on partnering with United Mission to Nepal and UMN’s 50 or more local partner organisations.
+We focus on partnering with United Mission to Nepal, its two hospitals and UMN’s 30 or more local partner organisations.

-Nepal is the poorest country in South Asia and ranks 157th out of 186 nations, according to the UNDP Human Development Index (2012).
-The difficult terrain, few roads, poor infrastructure, heavy reliance on income from rural sources and overseas, along with unstable governance, limit the rate of improvements.
+Nepal is the poorest country in South Asia and ranks 147th out of 186 nations, according to the UNDP Human Development Index (2018).
+The difficult terrain, few roads, poor infrastructure, heavy reliance on income from rural sources and overseas limit the rate of improvements.

 The United Mission to Nepal (UMN) was established in 1954, and has made a major contribution to the development of Nepal in the areas of Education, Health, Rural Development and Industrial Development.
-UMN now works mainly through local partners, including churches and Christian groups, developing their organisational capacity and technical skills to implement effective, sustainable programmes.
+UMN now works mainly through local partners, some of which are Christian NGOs, developing their organisational capacity and technical skills to implement effective, sustainable programmes.

 UMN Support Trust will not accept unsolicited requests for funding.